Ann Richards: Final years and death

 While the events of 9/11 motivated many New Yorkers to leave the city, Liz Smith wrote that it drove the former governor to that city in which she would spend the last five years of her life.
 She said that she wanted to convey a message that "just because something tragic and life altering may happen, that doesn't mean we're supposed to turn heel and run away."

 In March 2006, Richards disclosed that she had been diagnosed with esophageal cancer and received treatment at the University of Texas MD Anderson Cancer Center in Houston.
 Alcohol and tobacco exposure are major risk factors for certain types of esophageal cancer; by her own admission, Richards said that she "smoked like a chimney and drank like a fish" in her younger years.

 Richards died of cancer at her home in Austin on September 13, 2006, at the age of 73.
+She would lie in state at the Texas State Capitol rotunda on September 16–18 2006, with Bill Clinton also giving a eulogy during her memorial service at the state capitol on September 16 for this memorial service; comedian actors Billy Crystal and Robin Williams were also among those in attendance.
 Three memorial services were held.
 Her remains are interred at Texas State Cemetery in Austin.